A Photographic & Cultural Exploration with Mike Yamashita & Jock Montgomery

 - Explore the endless panorama of the 4000+ temples at Bagan.

 - Take the optional sunrise balloon ride above the Bagan temple ruins—with spectacular photo ops!

 - Visit the Kalaw Hill Station and wash elephants at the Green Valley Elephant Camp

 - At Pindaya, photograph the fertile landscapes and the explore a cave filled with thousands of Buddha images

 - Head home with your memory cards full of great photos and your skills fine-tuned.

 Photographic Shooting Sessions

 From early morning to nightfall, participants will shoot with the supportive guidance of Michael Yamashita and Jock Montgomery.
 This photography tour concentrates first and foremost on helping you see and shoot in new and exciting ways.
 The focus will be on working with and “seeing the light,” defining your composition, and creating compelling content.
 As you work towards nurturing your shooting style, you’ll learn how to take in and personalize those breathtaking moments that range from sweeping natural scenery to colorful human activities.

-Photography Reviews and Critiques
+Photography Reviews and Discussions